 Even if they brought the dolls with them, it would only allow them to pass through the barrier, as we can demonstrate whilst being chased down by one of Sulyvahn’s beasts.
 But they had brought a small army, and that is an appropriate expression.
 Without a key, there is only two practical means to enter the city: break the magic barrier by force or sneak around it through the sewers like Greirat and ourselves.
 Neither implicates very peaceful intentions by the approaching cult.
 One might argue that the Pope simply removed the barrier to allow Aldrich and his forces inside, but such unfiltered traffic into the city would defeat the purpose of erecting one in the first place.
 Morever, Aldrich and McDonnell have no reason to unnecessarily inconvenience their entry by not coming in themselves to negotiate on the rest’s behalf.
 It was no accident that they left the dolls reminding them of their home to return to — it was a sign of war.

-There is mild destruction to the road and some fountains as we follow the main street through the snowy city, indicating conflict.
+A peculiar landslide has blocked the main route to and from Irithyll, proceeded by destruction to statues and lamposts as we follow the main street through the snowy city.
+Someone caused this, and recently.
 Moreover, the Pontiff’s knights we encounter are all gaunt “ghosts” among the ranks of the dead, not the living.
 Descriptions for their equipment further explain that they were “once” the Pontiff’s eyes and blades, meaning that has not been the case as of late.
 Someone killed them, and recently.
 Their weapons are lightweight and brittle despite their size thanks to holes which their descriptions say make them look like they were eaten away by insects, reminding us of the vicious bugs of the Deep which the evangelists conjure.
 This is reinforced by the fact that Greirat acquires these same half-eaten weapons during his heist of the Undead Settlement, where those same preachers have since taken over.
 The Pontiff Knights stationed in town would have no doubt been caught up in the recent purge by the radicalized locals, hence why we don’t actually encounter any there.

 Curved sword of the Pontiff Knights, cold ghosts of Irithyll.